TCP8001 : Planning Frameworks

 Assessment Rationale And Relationship

 Local plans constitute the forward looking and strategic dimension of the planning systems in the UK.
-A sound understanding of how Local Plans are produced and the role of stakeholder engagement in their preparation and adoption is central to planners’ professional knowledge and skills.
+A sound understanding of how Local Plans are produced and the role of stakeholders in plan-making process is central to planners’ professional knowledge and skills.

 The assessment meets three key objectives: